amlacommerce/znode-docs/docs/quickstart-guide/installing-znode/README.md

 It is assumed that Znode's dependencies are already installed.
 If that's not the case, start by [Installing Znode Dependencies](../installing-dependencies/README.md) first.

 ## Part 1: Getting the Znode Code
-It is assumed that [Git](https://git-scm.com/) is already installed.
-See Git's [official installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if necessary.
+It is also assumed that [Git](https://git-scm.com/) is already installed.
+If that's not the case, see Git's [official installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and install it.

 Run the `clone` command at a Git Bash window: